 Sorting JavaScript Objects by String Property

-Sorting arrays of objects is a common task in JavaScript, especially when working with data that needs to be displayed in a specific order.
-One typical scenario involves sorting an array of objects by a string property value, such as a last name or a title.
+JavaScript frequently involves sorting arrays of objects, particularly when working with data that must be displayed in a particular order.
+Sorting an array of objects according to a string property value, like a last name or a title, is one common scenario.

-Sorting an Array of Objects by a String Property in JavaScript
+JavaScript Sorting an Array of Objects Using a String Property

 Client-side JavaScript